 A: To learn the dates for the summer intensive to which you were admitted, follow this link: http://engineering.nyu.edu/academics/support/general-studies/forms then click the link labeled "Important Dates" for the summer intensive that Admissions instructed you to complete (On-site or Online).
-Other deadlines are listed there as well.
-Check back often for updates.
+Other deadlines are listed at that link as well so check back often for updates.

 A: Go to NYU Summer Housing (http://www.nyu.edu/summer/housing/) to start your application.
 You may apply as an individual or, if given an option, choose the group named "General Studies Summer On-Site."
 You must apply individually and pay the Summer Housing deposit to secure your room so be sure to pay special attention to the deadlines.
 When choosing a room, pick the "Othmer Residence" and you will be assigned to a shared room in the Othmer Residence Hall in Brooklyn.

 A: The Admissions Committee believes that your interest in and passion for the world of invention, innovation, science and mathematics would make you a valued and contributing member of the School of Engineering community.
 However, we also believe that your academic success is contingent upon the School of Engineering providing you with the tools necessary to enhance your current foundational skills in order to succeed at the School of Engineering.
 This is what the General Studies (GS) Program seeks to provide.

 A: No. You have been selected because of your potential for success at the School of Engineering as evidenced by your previous academic success and motivation.
 No more than 100 students enter the General Studies (GS) Program each year.